cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 Who are the patients that are coming into the facilities?

-+ How many people survive/die during admission?
++ How many people die during admission?
 + What are the demographics of the patients?
-+ How are patients arriving at facilities?
++ How are patients arriving at facilities to be admitted?
 +

 What conditions are patients presenting with?
++ What are the discharge diagnoses for the patients?
++ What procedures are they having while admitted?
++ How sick are the patients?

 What are the main factors contributing to mortality?